xxxmoney/sport-clubs-scraper/README.md

 ## Sport Clubs Scraper

-Simple web scraper app used on some sport club websites.
+Simple desktop node app used on some sport club websites.